 Employment Tribunals have the power to make costs orders up to £20,000, or to refer cases with higher costs to the County Court for a detailed assessment.
 The effects of costs orders can therefore be financially devastating.

 “I would like to say a heartfelt thank you for your time, understanding and patience.
-With the death of my father and the arrival of my little girl I haven’t always been contactable, but Stuart Markless has been lovely.
+With the death of my father and the arrival of my little girl I haven’t always been contactable, but the team at Martin Searle Solicitors have been lovely.
 Having dyslexia I’ve often found it daunting trying to understand all the legal documents and paperwork but having someone explain what things mean and talking things through with me has helped and prevented me from giving up and letting them get away with what they did.
 I highly recommend your services.
 Thank you again.”
 Lucy Vaughan, employee and successful claimant in sex, sexual orientation discrimination and constructive unfair dismissal claims.

-“I was extremely impressed at how ably Matthew Grant cross-examined our opponent and made persuasive submissions to the Tribunal at the 2-day Hearing.
-The Employment Judge clearly respected Matthew’s expertise and approach, and this was reflected in her decision which was to dismiss all of the claims against our Companies”.
+“I was extremely impressed at how ably the team cross-examined our opponent and made persuasive submissions to the Tribunal at the 2-day Hearing.
+The Employment Judge clearly respected the team’s expertise and approach, and this was reflected in her decision which was to dismiss all of the claims against our Companies”.